Interventional Radiology in Mobile, AL

-Interventional radiologists (IRs) use their expertise in reading X-rays, ultrasound and other medical images to guide small instruments such as catheters through the blood vessels or other pathways to treat disease through the skin.
+Interventional radiologists (IRs) use their expertise in reading X-rays, ultrasounds, and other complex medical images to guide small instruments such as catheters through the blood vessels or other pathways to treat disease through the skin.
 These procedures are typically much less invasive and much less costly than traditional surgery.

 Common Uses of Interventional Radiology